codeforamerica/form-flow-starter-app/README.md

 Upon submission, they receive a simple SMS confirmation and a receipt email with a filled-in application PDF.
 The entire experience is in both English and Spanish.

-To power the form flow logic, this app depends on the `form-flows` Java library.
-That library is included in `build.gradle` along with all other dependencies.
-The codebase for the `form-flows` package is [open source](https://github.com/codeforamerica/form-flow).
+The `form-flow` Java library is included in `build.gradle` along with all other dependencies.
+The codebase for the `form-flow` package is [open source](https://github.com/codeforamerica/form-flow).

-A detailed explanation of form flow concepts can be found on in the [form flow library's readme](https://github.com/codeforamerica/form-flow).
+A detailed explanation of form flow concepts can be found in the [form flow library's readme](https://github.com/codeforamerica/form-flow).

 # Universal Basic Income (UBI) Form Flow